Blog Layout

 • Date

-Additionally, you can add links to your professional website or professional social media pages.
+Additionally, you can add links to your professional website, portfolio, LinkedIn profile, or professional social media page.

 • Dear Jessie,